NOAA-Fisheries-AFSC-Age-and-Growth/nir-spectroscopy/README.md

 # nir-spectroscopy

-Included in this repository are scripts for loading Opus files and using Near Infrared (NIR) spectral data to build and validate predictive models.
+Included in this repository are basic scripts for working with Opus files and spectral data from Bruker Fourier Transform Near-Infrared (FT-NIR) instruments.